mitramir55/Recommender-systems/README.md

 ### <span style="color:lightgreen">Things to be changed/proposals </span>
 * We could use the last n donations of each user for the test set

+ *Doing a random split would not be fair, as we could potentially be using a user’s recent reviews for training and earlier reviews for testing.* [link](https://towardsdatascience.com/deep-learning-based-recommender-systems-3d120201db7e)